Oleggio/five-nines-arch-katas/hld/scenarios/feedback-analysis/README.md

 To reduce costs, this feature could be activated for a subset of users enabled during certain periods of time.

 MobiCorp could also dynamically change prompt so that chatbot asks users for certain kinds of feedback:
-- Vehicle location
+- vehicle location,
-- Ease of driving
+- ease of driving,
-- User interface
+- user interface.

 This system could also help with A/B testing if MobiCorp asks for feedback after introducing a new feature to a certain user.

+> Note: AI scenario is described in detail in [Appendix B](/requirements/Appendix%20B%3A%20AI%20scenarios%20explained.md).

 ## Container View